instructure/canvas-lms/doc/working_with_webpack.md

 any change.
 It should only take a couple seconds for webpack to process the file change and to reload the specs in the browser.

-When karma starts, it automatically starts a webpack-dev-server and webpacks whatever it needs to run the tests. see karma.conf.js for more info on how it works.

 To run all the tests, you can run:

 `yarn test`

-If you are using docker and want to run them all in a headless container you can do so with with:

-`docker-compose run --rm js-tests`

-which spools up the "js-tests" container specified in docker-compose.yml, which has an entry point that knows how to kick off karma with a headless runner.

 ### Webpack Notifications